Necromunda: Hired Gun: Gameplay

-The game has a central hub area, Martyr's End, where players gain access to levels and can pick out contracts.
+Martyr's End is the central hub area, where players gain access to levels and can pick out contracts.
 The hub serves as the area where much of the game's story and side quests exist.
 The player can also purchase weapons, abilities and upgrades at the shops around the area.

 Plot

-The game starts with the titular Hired Gun partnering up with two other bounty hunters to find a bounty dubbed the Silver Talon seeking refuge with the Escher gang.
-The Hired Gun’s partners are killed and they themselves are ambushed by the silver talon before being rescued by Kal Jericho, who has the Hired Gun implanted with a cranial cybernetic.
-Karl Jericho then sets the player out on the silver talon’s trail before tasking him with protection of a Guilder whom the underworld of Necromunda has placed a bounty on.
-Failing at the Guilder’s protection the Hired Gun tracks down the Silver Talon before being crossed for the last time.
+Necromunda: Hired Gun starts with the titular Hired Gun (unnamed, appearance selected by the player) partnering up with two other bounty hunters to find a bounty dubbed the Silver Talon seeking refuge with the Escher gang, charged with having murdered an upper spire Guilder named Veerax.
+The Hired Gun’s partners are killed and they themselves are ambushed by the Silver Talon before being rescued by Kal Jerico, an upper spire bounty hunter who has the Hired Gun implanted with a cerebral cybernetic stolen from agents of the Silver Talon.
+Kal Jerico then sets the player out on the Silver Talon’s trail before tasking him with protection of a Guilder, none other than Veerax' brother, whom the underworld of Necromunda has placed a bounty on.
+After getting the Guilder to safety with the Palanite Enforcers, the player tracks down the Silver Talon, sparking a gang war in the process to destroy the Silver Talon's network of allies.

+The player, Jerico, and a Dome Runner named Jado soon corner the Silver Talon in a corpse-starch factory, where the Silver Talon is revealed to be a disgraced highborn scion named Yelena.
+Ten years prior, the Silver Talon had been funneling illegally-obtained longevity-granting archeotech to her noble house, only for the house to turn on Yelena, forcing her to take refuge in the underhive under the moniker of the Silver Talon with Jerico's help.
+While Jerico claims that the betrayal was the result of the Silver Talon going too far in her methods, the Silver Talon instead claims that she was merely a scapegoat for her noble house to cover up its crimes, and the player's cerebral implant supposedly holds the evidence the she needs to prove her innocence and take over the house.
+In the subsequent battle, after an interruption by a highborn-contracted bounty hunter known as The Shadow, the player kills the Silver Talon, and Jerico allows them to claim the Silver Talon's bounty, parting on seemingly good terms.
+However, when the player returns to Martyr's End, the game's central hub, they find that Jerico has placed a bounty on them.